Two young men look for romance in a shopping mall.

 "Well how about you then?
 How did you do?"
 Arthur asked his companion.

 The two young men rode the bus back to downtown Dallas, where they found a small café.
 Arthur still had all his money, so he could order a good meal there.
 He gazed at a picture on the wall of a beautiful and confident young woman sitting at a table with a handsome young man.
+They wore the clothes of success.
 There was a piece of pie in front of her, and she was delicately guiding a delicious looking morsel to her mouth.

 Barry grabbed a flier off a stack of advertisements.
 Then he grabbed a pencil next to the stand and wrote "skank list" on the back of the piece of paper.